Last updated: 02 January 2026

 Testimony

-At the early stages of an asylum claim, your evidence may just be your testimony (this means your story) about what has happened to you and/or what you think may happen, why that means it is not safe to return to your country, and why you need to be in the UK specifically.
+At the early stages of an asylum claim, your evidence may mainly be your testimony.
+Testimony means your story, in your own words.
+It is what you say has happened to you, what you fear may happen if you return, why it is not safe for you to go back, and why you need protection in the UK.

-In an asylum claim, you need to prove that you would not be safe if returned to your home country or the country where you normally live.
-You may want to provide evidence of persecution you or people like you have experienced.
-Read more about this on the What is Asylum? page of this guide.
+In an asylum claim, you need to show that you would not be safe if returned to your home country (or the country where you normally lived).
+This may include explaining harm that happened to you, or harm that happens to people in a similar situation to you.
+You can read more about this on the What is Asylum? page of this guide.

 Documentary evidence